 “For the wages of sin is death, but the gift of God is eternal life through Christ Jesus our Lord.”

 Not by works, just Jesus.

-Is there one day in your life when you made a decision that changed your life forever?
+Is there one day in your life where you made a decision that changed your life forever?